 If you are interested in applying for the BSc Speech and Language Science but cannot make it to an Open Evening, you may be able to register for one of our upcoming online sessions for prospective students.

 Moodle is an enhanced Virtual Learning Environment that provides students with access to online course materials, resources, interactive activities, assessment and communication tools and is a key element of our blended learning approach, combining face-to-face teaching with online activity.

 During the final year, the focus is on both a research project and the nature of cognition and language in children and adults.
-You will select further optional modules to complement your studies.
+The total number of credits to be acquired is 120.

 The degree gives pathways to careers in which communication skills and processes are central.
 These can include roles in both the public and private sectors, including law, social work, teaching, audiology, PR, advertising and media, human resources and speech and language therapy.

 Graduates can also progress to postgraduate study in areas including education, speech and language therapy, audiology or foreign language teaching.